DiogenesHSCosta/Projeto-Taqtile/README.md

 2. Use the command `git clone https://github.com/DiogenesHSCosta/Projeto-Taqtile.git`

-3. install the dependencies with the command `npm install`
+3. install the dependencies with the command `npm install` after the command `docker compose up -d` to configure docker containers

-4. To run the project, use `npm start`
+4. To run the project, use `docker compose up -d` after `npm start`